broken-helix/card-game/README.md

 ### **User Stories:**

 * As a user, I want to be able to read the rules of the game
-* As a user, I want to believe I can influence the game by sleecting options
+* As a user, I want to believe I can influence the game by selecting options
 * As a user, I want to believe the game is one of chance and the cards are randomly assigned
 ***